JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 The key takeaways are:

-- use modulation index instead of the modulation amplitude to preserve partials’ amplitudes when changing pitch and
+- use modulation index instead of the modulation amplitude to preserve partials’ amplitudes when changing pitch, and
 - use constant carrier-to-modulator frequency ratio to preserve timbre.

 In other words: to preserve the timbre when changing pitch, keep the modulation index $I$ and the carrier-to-modulator frequency ratio $R_f$ fixed.